STANDARD TERMS AND CONDITIONS FOR END USER ORGANIZATION MEMBERSHIP

 D. Advertising or Publicity.
 Except as provided for in Sections II(A)(5) and (6), neither Party shall use the other Party’s name, service marks, or trademarks, or refer to or identify the other Party in any advertising, publicity releases (including references on any customer lists or posting on websites), or promotional or marketing correspondence to others without the prior written approval of the other Party.

 E. Notices.
 All notices, requests, demands and determinations made under this Agreement (other than routine operational communications) shall be in writing and shall be deemed duly given (A) when delivered personally (against a signed receipt), (B) on the designated day of delivery (other than a weekend or Federal holiday) after being timely given to an express overnight courier with a reliable system for tracking delivery, or (C) six (6) days after the day of mailing, when sent by first class United States mail, postage prepaid and return receipt requested, to the address set forth below.
-Legal notices shall also be delivered via email to CIS at [email protected] Delivery via email alone shall not constitute compliance with this section unless expressly agreed to by CIS.
+Legal notices shall also be delivered via email to CIS at [email protected].
+Delivery via email alone shall not constitute compliance with this section.

 F. Order of Precedence.
 Except as otherwise agreed to between the Parties, in the event of a conflict between the terms of this Agreement and any other document executed between the Parties, the following order of precedence shall apply: (1) The terms contained in this End User Organization Membership Agreement, including any CIS policies referenced herein; (2) An Order or Invoice provided by CIS to Customer; and (3) Any other document executed and/or agreed to in writing between the Parties.